darbynova/csc-8542-preeclampsia-backend/mock-backend/README.md

 - **Redirection:** Automatically redirects from `/` to `/demo`.
 - **Demo Page:** Displays a page with a link to "Simulate iHealth login."
+- **Confirmation Page:**
+    - Sends canned JSON to front end at: http://localhost:3000/ihealth-callback
-- **Confirmation Page:** Shows a "Done" message to confirm the simulated login action.
+    - Shows a "Done" message to confirm the simulated login action.

 ## Prerequisites